-Dr. Patel is an assistant professor of clinical surgery in the Department of Surgery at Keck Medicine of USC.
+Dr. Patel is a surgeon at Keck Medicine of USC and an associate professor of clinical surgery at the Keck School of Medicine of USC.
 He specializes in breast reconstruction and lymphedema surgery.

 His parents inspired him to pursue his career.